 Choosing a Site

 If you decide to bury your cache along a planned evacuation route, be sure to avoid highways.
-When SHTF, masses of survivors will be making their way along major roads and highways and are bound to either discover or spot you digging up your cache.
+When SHTF, masses of survivors will be making their way along major roads and highways and are bound to either discover the hiding place, or spot you in the process of digging up your cache.

 If you use the highway as a landmark, make sure your cache site is well off the beaten track and nowhere close to areas with dense traffic.
 Remember that, depending on the nature of the catastrophe, familiar landmarks may be destroyed, leaving you disorientated.

-Forget GPS – satellites will be non-operational during a crisis.
-Your main route as well as your backup route need to provide camouflage such as rock formations, overhanging trees or dense brush so that you can come and go from your camp without being noticed by anyone else in the surrounding area.
+Forget using GPS – satellites may be non-operational during a crisis.
+Your main route as well as your backup route need to provide camouflage such as rock formations, overhanging trees or dense brush so that you can come and go from your cache site without being noticed by anyone else in the surrounding area.